Battle of Sievierodonetsk (2022): Attack on the city

 The commander of the Ukrainian National Guard's Svoboda Battalion, Petro Kuzyk, described the street fighting as fierce and "horrifying".
 "There have been counterattack attempts – some successful, others not.
 There is constant pressure from their side.
 Some divisions had to pull back a block, while other divisions, including ours, were able to hold their positions.
 But all this is happening in extremely tough conditions," said Kuzyk, adding that they were "literally fighting for every house, every street.
 One day we might move one block forward, another day they push us back a block ... we can't rely solely on the infantry's stamina, we also need enough troops and resources such as tanks and artillery."

 On 8 June the Ukrainian general staff said that it was "holding back" Russian attacks.
 However, military analysis said "it's difficult to know which army is in control of which territory."
 Haidai stressed that "nobody is going to give up the city, even if our military will have to pull back to more fortified positions, as the city is constantly being shelled.
 Still, it wouldn't mean the city is given up."
 Meanwhile, Russia stated that the "Ukrainian group in the Donbas suffers significant losses in manpower, weapons and military equipment".
 The UK Ministry of Defence observed that "it is unlikely that either side has gained significant ground in the last 24 hours."
 Later that day, Haidai admitted the Ukrainian army was pushed back to the outskirts of the city due to intense Russian bombardment.
-A lawyer for Dmytro Firtash, the owner of the Azot chemical plant, said 800 civilians remained at the plant, 200 of whom were employees.
+A lawyer representing Ukrainian oligarch Dmytro Firtash, the owner of the Azot chemical plant, said 800 civilians remained at the plant, 200 of whom were employees.
 Haidai said that Ukrainian forces could not rescue citizens left behind in the city.

 On 9 June, Haidai said that more than 90% of the city was under Russian control.
 Svoboda Battalion commander Petro Kuzyk said the Ukrainians were deliberately drawing Russian infantry into urban warfare conditions as a tactic to negate artillery fire.
 He further claimed: "Yesterday was successful for us - we launched a counteroffensive and in some areas we managed to push them back one or two blocks.
 In others they pushed us back, but just by a building or two.
 Yesterday the occupiers suffered serious losses - if every day were like yesterday, this would all be over soon."
 Kuzyk again complained about a lack of artillery and medical supplies, saying "there is an order to hold our positions and we are holding them.
 It is unbelievable what the surgeons are doing without the proper equipment to save soldiers' lives."